iotaledger/stronghold.rs/engine/communication/README.md

 `/tcp/12345` part describes the port.

-It provides methods for dialing and connection other peers, using the swarm behaviour via it's `swarm` property (that enables using methods from the `P2PNetworkBehaviour`) and managing mailboxes if necessary.
+It provides methods for dialing and connection other peers, using the swarm behaviour via its `swarm` property (that enables using methods from the `P2PNetworkBehaviour`) and managing mailboxes if necessary.

 ## Mailbox Concept